gbv/qed/edition-archive-frontend/content/index.md

     Ihr Ziel ist es, sämtliche früh- und hochmittelalterlichen Papsturkunden, die für französische Empfänger ausgestellt wurden, zu erfassen und kritisch zu edieren.
+    #en
+    The »Gallia Pontificia« is the long-term project of the DHI Paris.
+    It is being developed in cooperation with the École nationale des chartes.
+    Its goal is to collect and critically edit all early and high medieval papal documents that were issued for French recipients.
     ::::
   :::
 #lod